turbot/steampipe-mod-oci-thrifty/controls/docs/nosql.md

 ## Thrifty NoSQL Benchmark

 Thrifty developers archive NoSQL tables with stale data.
-This benchmark focuses on finding tables where the data has not changed recently.
+This benchmark focuses on finding NoSQL tables where the data has not changed recently.

 ### Default Thresholds